DIYCharles/OctoprintWebCamPopup/README.md

 The page should now persist on top and allow you to use the window actively underneath

-To stop always on top either exit the oage or go to your tray in the taskbar and right click on the H and select pause script.
+To stop always on top click ctrl+spacebar again, exit the page, or go to your tray in the taskbar and right click on the atom icon and select pause script.